PyEllips/pyElli/docs/index.rst

 PyElli is build to be easily extendable by optical models.
-However, pyElli comes with batteries included and already offers a wide range of :doc:`dispersion models<dispersions>`.
+However, pyElli comes with batteries included and already offers a wide range of :doc:`dispersion models<dispersions>` and the material database of Refractiveindex.info.

 Most of the models presented in the comprehensive book of Fujiwara and Colllins [1]_ are present and additionally a lot of other models used by ellipsometry vendor softwares are included.

+The material database offers the dispersions seen on the `website <https://refractiveindex.info/>`_ and can be accessed by using the :class:`elli.db.RII<elli.db.RII>` module.

 To start you may want to dive into :ref:`install<installation>`.
 The bast way to start is to have a look at the :doc:`basic usage<auto_examples/plot_01_basic_usage>` or